WLenhard/cNORM/cran-comments.md

 This is a minor release of an existing package.
 In this version I have:

 *    corrected a bug in 'bestModel'
-*    added new features on parametric modelling via beta binomial functions
+*    finished new features on parametric modelling via beta binomial functions

 ## Test environments